The Nineveh Charitable Trust

 Overview

 The Nineveh Charitable Trust (Charity Number 256025) is a UK grant-making charity focused on supporting projects that benefit the general public through health, welfare, and education initiatives.
 The trust places particular emphasis on promoting better understanding of the countryside through activities related to agriculture, horticulture, silviculture, land management, ecology, conservation, and countryside preservation.
-With annual expenditure of £585,969 in their 2024/25 financial year, the trust supports a diverse range of UK-based organizations, demonstrating a strong commitment to environmental education and community development projects.
+With an annual grant budget of approximately £500,000, the trust supports a diverse range of UK-based organisations, demonstrating a strong commitment to environmental education and community development projects.

 Funding Priorities